 Reference Voltage Usage VSIM Connected to VIO_1V8 through a 0 ohm resistor; follow VIO_1V8 recommendations.
-VIO_1V8 Used to power most peripherals on the SOM.
-Not recommended to power devices off- board.
+Used to power most peripherals on the SOM.
+Not recommended to power devices off-VIO_1V8 board.
 Only use to determine the voltage for a particular interface.

-Reference Voltage Usage

 Can supply up to 200 mA off-board.
-Requires capacitance on the baseboard for

-VAUX3 stabilization; recommend 1uF or larger.
+Requires capacitance on the baseboard for VAUX3 stabilization; 1 uF or larger recommended.
 VMMC1 Can supply up to 200 mA off-board.
 VMMC2 Can supply up to 100 mA off-board.
 VPLL2 Can supply up to 35 mA off-board.